OsirisPrime/CDT406/README.md

 `/logs/`: Contains any logs, such as training data, loss, validation stuff like this.
 Useful to have if we want to present graphs of the training in the final report.

+`/models/`: Here will any models that has been trained, are getting trained, be saved.

+`/notebooks/`: Any Jupyter notebooks that are part of this project goes in this folder.

+`/src/`: Main folder for any code.
+    `/src/data/`: Any coded related to the data.
+This includes loading and saving data, pre-processing and so on.
+    `/src/models/`: Any code related to creating, training and evaluating models goes here.
+    `/src/utils/`: Any code related to utility goes here.
+This includes path handling and other quality of life stuff.
+    `/src/visualizations/`: Any code related to plotting or showing any kind of data goes here.

 [1] https://mdh.diva-portal.org/smash/record.jsf?pid=diva2%3A946321&dswid=-6351